JonathanYiv/jonathanyiv.github.io/about.md

 ___

-Hey there!

 My name is Jonathan Yiv.

 In 2013 I left home after graduating high school and started to live independently.

 I biked miles to my first job for minimum wage to support myself.

-After two years of hard work, I was managing my own store and had built a great team of people that I relied on.
+After two years of hard work, I was managing my own Domino's store and had built a great team of people that I relied on.

-...
+/For the next two years, I built up a network of manager colleagues, trained employees from the ground up to their own store, and pushed my store to new limits.

 My next big step in life is to become a software engineer.

 I am passionate about building beautiful websites, managing big data, developing complex yet concise business logic, incorporating multiple languages, workflows, implementing creative solutions for challenging problems, and making a difference.

 I promise you won't be disappointed if you hire me.

+I have a track record of data-driven decisions, success, and working with a large team.

 ...